Running with Arthritis

 Softer surfaces - the "give" of a trail, unpaved path, or even a treadmill could help lessen the impact your joints experience when compared to running on hard asphalt.
 A study published in the Journal of Science and Medicine in Sport found that a grass running surface provoked less load in the forefoot and rearfoot of recreational runners than running on asphalt.
 Instead of road running, try trail running, treadmill running, or running on a grassy/dirt path outside.

 Shorter strides - the length of your running stride affects everything from your biomechanical efficiency to your running form, speed, and more.
-When it comes to protecting your joints, research shows that overextending your legs in an attempted longer stride actually increases the twist on the of the spine and hips, aggravates the hamstring, and stresses the shin muscles that help support the knee.
+When it comes to protecting your joints, research shows that overextending your legs in an attempted longer stride increases the twist on the of the spine and hips, aggravates the hamstring, and stresses the shin muscles that help support the knee.
 When in doubt, shorten your stride.

 Cross-training - cross-training can play an important role in helping runners achieve their exercise goals while incorporating more low-impact activities into their training routine.
 Cycling, swimming, yoga, and even dancing can complement a structured running schedule and help people with arthritis engage different muscle groups and enjoy a variety of physical activity.

-Wearing a pedometer - a 2015 study from the American College of Rheumatology (ACR) found that people with rheumatoid arthritis who were given a pedometer to measure their steps and a diary to log their steps each day not only increased their steps by 125% each day but also experienced a significant decrease in fatigue.
-More awareness in the form of data backing up your running habit could have even more positive effects outside of simply promoting good health.
+Wearing a pedometer - a 2015 study from the American College of Rheumatology (ACR) found that people with rheumatoid arthritis who were given a pedometer to measure their steps and a diary to log their steps each day not only increased their steps by 125% but also experienced a significant decrease in fatigue.
+More awareness in the form of data backing up your running habit could have even more positive effects outside of promoting good health.

 Practicing good form - the proper running form will lessen the stress on your joints, decrease your risk of injury, and ultimately, make you a better runner.
 You can learn important tips like how to lead with your chest, efficiently hold your arms at your sides, and make the perfect foot strike with the ground from running specialists or a physical therapist.
 Orthotic running aids like hinged knee braces and compression sleeves may also help stabilize and support your joints to promote good form.